deeptho/neumodvb/README.md

 # NeumoDVB #

 NeumoDVB is a DVB Settop box and dx-program for linux.
-Its supports advanced muti-tuner cards such as the TBS-6909x, TBS-6903x and simpler cards like tbs5927 and tbs5990
-Some of the features include
+Its supports advanced muti-tuner cards based on the stid135 chip, such as TBS-6909x and TBS-6903x and simpler cards based on stv091x like tbs5927 and tas2101 like tbs5990 Some of the features include

  * spectral analysis of satellite bands